kunpengcompute/KAE/docs/en/faq.md

 **Answer<a name="section20155184504116"></a>**

 Before installing KAE, you need to install a license.
 The OS can identify KAE devices only after the license is installed successfully.
-For details about how to apply for a license, see [Huawei Server iBMC License User Guide](https://support.huawei.com/enterprise/en/management-software/ibmc-pid-8060757?category=operation-maintenance).
+For details about how to apply for a license, see [Huawei Server iBMC License User Guide](https://support.huawei.com/enterprise/en/management-software/ibmc-pid-8060757?category=operation-maintenance) corresponding to your actual scenario.

 KAE license classification: